CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

   <interface-id>  Interface

-### Atrributes
+### Attributes

-  lifetime        Lifetime of a home agent in seconds preference      Home agent's preference value that is used to order the
+  lifetime        Lifetime of a home agent in seconds

-                  addresses returned in the home agent address discovery reply.
+  preference      Home agent's preference value that is used to order the  addresses returned in the home agent address discovery reply.

 ## nv set interface <interface-id> ip neighbor-discovery home-agent lifetime 0-65520